gomezb636/parser/README.md

 # parser

+CPSC 323 Programming Project 2 - Parser in C

 Teammates:

-    1. Vibha Rajagopalan
+    1. Vibha Rajagopalan - vibha@csu.fullerton.edu

-    2. Brenda Gomez
+    2. Brenda Gomez - gomezb636@csu.fullerton.edu

-    3. Anjali patel
+    3. Anjali patel - anpatel8@csu.fullerton.edu

+Our project has both a Lexical Analyzer and a Parser.
+Our Parser takes in the output from the Lexical Analyzer and generates a Parse tree.
+This is also known as the second phase of the compiler desing process.

 *All output files have been provided, but if you wish to test on your own, below are the instructions to follow*